yrodriguezmd/DFGVancouver_Brightside2021/README.md

 Limitations:
 Findings might be skewed by representation bias.

-Task:  Get means, merge with Assets dataset
+Task:  Get means, merge with Assets dataset.

+#### 7.  means

+Created dataset indexed by locations, populated by means of the ordinal and binary variables.

+For merging with Assets.